francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 </script>
 ```

-In this example, the JavaScript methods getElementById() "finds" an HTML element (with id="demo") and creates the element content (innerHTML).
+The next example shows how JavaScript can create content.
+The JavaScript methods getElementById() "finds" an HTML element (with id="demo") and creates the element content (innerHTML).

 ```JS
 <!DOCTYPE html>